-Avocado Fries coated with Panko bread crumbs and baked to golden perfection.
+Avocado Fries are coated with Panko bread crumbs and baked to golden perfection.
 Creamy, buttery, and crunchy, they’re a delicious appetizer you won’t be able to get enough of!

 These avocado fries, however, are my current addiction.
-I just can’t get enough of how every bite of the mock fries is a delightful combo of buttery, creamy, and crispy!
+I can’t get enough of how every bite of these mock fries is a delightful combo of buttery, creamy, and crispy!

 They’re super easy to make; a huge batch is just a matter of minutes!
 They’re baked, not fried, so you get amazing flavor and crunch without the extra work and calories.

 - Lightly spritz the avocados with lemon juice before coating them in breadcrumbs to keep them from browning quickly,

 - I use egg whites instead of whole eggs for a lighter coating.
 Make sure to whisk well until frothy.

 - Spray the breaded avocados with nonstick cooking spray or drizzle with melted butter to help the breading brown in the oven.

-- To make gluten-free, swap the flour with cornstarch and the Panko breadcrumbs with crushed pork rinds.
+- Swap the flour with cornstarch and the Panko breadcrumbs with crushed pork rinds for a gluten-free version.

-- To make keto-friendly, omit the flour, coat in the egg whites, and dredge in crushed pork rinds.
+- For keto-friendly, omit the flour, coat in the egg whites, and dredge in crushed pork rinds.

-- I added Parmesan cheese to the breading for another layer of flavor but feel free to season the breading with your favorite spice blends such as curry powder, paprika, chili powder, or dried Italian herbs.
+- I added Parmesan cheese to the breading for another layer of flavor.
+Feel free to experiment with other seasonings and spice blends, such as curry powder, paprika, chili powder, or dried Italian herbs.

 - 2 large avocados, ripe but very firm